 Zuberi, also a professor of sociology and Africana studies, had read every book ever written by Du Bois by the time he graduated from college, and has original copies of them all, including “The Philadelphia Negro.”
-He is currently 200 to 300 pages into a biography on Du Bois, and is writing three articles on him for various journals.
+He has completed 200 to 300 pages of a biography on Du Bois, and has written articles on him for various journals.

 “I do not remember a moment when I was not writing on W.E.B.
 Du Bois,” he says.